-Gartman then takes a trip down memory lane and recalls the burnouts he's witnessed from the sidelines:
+Dennis then takes a trip down memory lane and recalls the burnouts he has witnessed from the sidelines:

 "We watched as USAirways’ stock fell from $125/share all the way to zero, with some of the great minds in the business having owned it… and having bought it… all the way down into oblivion.
 We watched as sugar prices in the early 70’s fell from $1.25/lb. to $0.03/lb., with buyers all the way down, and over the past three decades we’ve watched as the coupon on the long bond here in the US has gone from 14.25% to where it is today in single digits."

-Finally, Gartman sticks it to Ackman saying he's, "headed toward investment oblivion" and "he is trapped in a trade that he cannot...and will not...get out of."
+Finally, Dennis sticks it to Bill saying he is "headed toward investment oblivion" and that "he is trapped in a trade that he cannot...and will not...get out of".

 To wit from Wednesday's Gartman Letter: